gmccormick8/simple-gcp-static-website/README.md

 - Enable required Google Cloud APIs
 - Initialize Terraform
 - Create and apply the Terraform configuration
-- Display a link to the newly created site at the end of the output.
-Please note that it may take several minutes for the site to go live.
+- Display a link to the newly created website at the end of the output.
+Please note that it may take several minutes for the website to go live.

 ## Manual Deployment